demisto/content/Packs/FortiManager/Integrations/FortiManager/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### fortimanager-devices-list
 ***
-List all devices in the instance ADOM
+List all devices in the ADOM instance.

 #### Base Command